About

 The Live Stage Shows

 The summer of 1999 was considered both the high and low point in the history of ShyTalk Radio.
 They were certainly at their peak in terms of exposure, but the quality of their content is thought to have plateaued long before this.
-Inside squabbles and differences in opinion regarding direction, royalties and linen policy had ShyTalk heading into a creative tail spin with a knock-on effect on the quality of their output, resultingly, the radio broadcasts were haemorrhaging listeners.
+Inside squabbles and differences in opinion regarding direction, royalties and linen policy had ShyTalk heading into a creative tail spin with a knock-on effect on the quality of their output, resultantly, the radio broadcasts were haemorrhaging listeners.

 Earlier that year, Noz had married his 4th wife, Ginger, a successful concert promoter.
 She had arranged for ShyTalk to perform the stage version of their show at several summer music festivals and appear as a support act for various bands popular at the time.
 Hoping this move away from the more recent audio-only format would not only rekindle the groups camaraderie and inspire material in the same way the early Storm FM ‘gigs’ had, but also help bring ShyTalk to a more mainstream audience (bringing in some much needed money, a resource they were seriously lacking – Stu’s increasing paranoia had curtailed his dealing and the financial bedrock it had hitherto provided).